zackkrida/fauxpenverse-frontend/TESTING_GUIDELINES.md

 # Automated tests

-Openverse uses [Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/) for unit testing with [Jest](https://jestjs.io/docs/), and [Playwright](https://playwright.dev) for end-to-end and visual-regression testing.
+fauxpenverse uses [Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/) for unit testing with [Jest](https://jestjs.io/docs/), and [Playwright](https://playwright.dev) for end-to-end and visual-regression testing.

 There are also legacy unit tests written in [Vue Test Utils](https://vue-test-utils.vuejs.org/) but those are slated to be re-written using testing library.